Demonstration of a Logical Architecture Uniting Motion and In-Place Entanglement: Many-Hypercube Code

 \subsection{Logical Circuits}

 To concatenate the [[4, 2, 2]] code with itself, we prepare five [[4, 2, 2]] logical patches in the $\ket{00}$ state, where each patch is a row of four data qubits and an additional flag qubit.
 We move the last column of flag qubits to complete the fault-tolerant state preparation routine.
-We now perform the same state preparation circuit, but on our logical patches, where the first four patches become logical data qubits and the fifth patch becomes a logical flag qubit.
-This requires moving the logical flag qubit row, as described in Fig. \ref{fig:summary_of_results}c(i).
-We now have a $\ket{0000}$ state in the [[16, 4, 4]] code.
+We then perform the same state preparation circuit at the logical level: The first four patches become eight logical data qubits and the fifth patch provides two logical flag qubits.
+This requires moving the logical flag qubit row, as depicted in Fig. \ref{fig:summary_of_results}c(i).
+The result is a $\ket{0000}$ state in the [[16, 4, 4]] code.
 To prepare specific states, we apply transversal $X$ gates to the relevant qubits.
 Descriptions of the relevant fault-tolerant state preparation and transversal operations can be found in \cite{bedalov2024fault}.